sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/snippets.md

 Address: $3
 ```

-In the example above, the cursor will jump to `$1` if you press <Key key="Tab" />
+In the example above, the cursor will jump to `$1` if you press <Key k="Tab" />
 once.
-If you press <Key key="Tab" /> a second time, it will advance to `$2`, etc. You
+If you press <Key k="Tab" /> a second time, it will advance to `$2`, etc. You
-can also move backwards in the series with <Key key="Shift+Tab" />.
+can also move backwards in the series with <Key k="Shift+Tab" />.
 If you press
-<Key key="Tab" /> after the highest tab stop, Sublime Text will place the cursor at the
+<Key k="Tab" /> after the highest tab stop, Sublime Text will place the cursor at the
 end of the snippet's content so that you can resume normal editing.

 If you want to control where the exit point should be, use the `$0` mark.
 By
 default, this is the end of the snippet.

-You can break out of the field cycle any time by pressing <Key key="Esc" />.
+You can break out of the field cycle any time by pressing <Key k="Esc" />.

 ### Mirrored Fields